nearform-actions/github-action-notify-release/README.md

 # github-action-notify-release

 GitHub Action that automatically creates an issue with an overview of the commits that are waiting to be released.
-After creating the release, the issue will be automatically closed during next action run.
+After a new release is published, the issue will be automatically closed.

 ## Example